The Minc Law Guide to Massachusetts Defamation Law

 - Character assassination, and

 Keep in mind that disparagement is actually a misnomer, and does not cover defamation.
 It is an incorrect classification, and specifically deals with a false statement which ultimately causes harm to a business or person’s financial or proprietary rights – rather than their reputation.
 It is a distinct tort in itself, and may be referred to as the “tort of commercial/business disparagement.”
-If you’ve like to read up further on its definition, how it differs from defamation, the elements required for a successful claim, and more, head on over to our comprehensive blog post here.
+If you’ve like to read up further on its definition, how it differs from defamation, the elements required for a successful claim, and more, head on over to our comprehensive blog post, “What is Business Disparagement?”.

 So, what are some popular names for persons who publish or communicate a defamatory statement?